Episcopal High School (Alexandria, Virginia): Integration and co-education

-In 1968 the school's first two African-American students enrolled thanks to the generosity of the Stouffer Foundation which assumed an active role in the recruitment and placement of African-American students in prep schools across the South.
-The enrollment of Regi Burns '72 and Sam Paschall '72 fulfilled the board's 1965 resolution "Any and all applicants for admission shall be considered on an equal basis after giving due regard to their scholastic preparedness and their ability and desire to meet the standards of the school."
-Since then, Episcopal has continually become more diverse and is consistently ahead of the national boarding school average for student diversity.
+In September 1968, Episcopal began admitting African-American students under the presidency of Archibald R. Hoxton Jr. The school's first two African-American students, Regi Burns '72 and Sam Paschall '72, enrolled with support from the Stouffer Foundation, which recruited and placed African-American students at preparatory schools across the South.
+Their enrollment followed a 1965 board resolution stating: "Any and all applicants for admission shall be considered on an equal basis after giving due regard to their scholastic preparedness and their ability and desire to meet the standards of the school."

+By its 150th anniversary in 1989, Episcopal had undergone substantial institutional changes.
+That year, students came from about 25 states and five foreign countries, and minority students constituted 17 percent of enrollment.

-In 1991, Episcopal began a transition to coeducation by enrolling its first 48 girls, a group commonly referred to as "The First 48".
+In 1991, Episcopal began a transition to coeducation by enrolling its first 48 girls, a group now referred to as "The First 48".
+The decision to admit girls for the first time in its 152-year history was based on philosophical reasoning as well as the economic need to increase enrollment.
+The decision came during what Education Week described as a second wave of coeducation among leading boys' boarding schools.
 The first coeducational class graduated in 1993.

 More recent history

 During the 2020 COVID-19 pandemic, Episcopal opted not to receive loans under the Paycheck Protection Program, stating that it "should not seek this kind of support when others need it more."